Halestorm: Back from the Dead (2021–2024)

 In January 2021, Hale announced that they had begun recording their next studio album, with a "socially distant" studio process.
-On August 17, 2021, the first song from the new album, "Back from the Dead", was released.
+On August 18, 2021, the first song from the new album, "Back from the Dead", was released.
 The album Back from the Dead was released on May 6, 2022.
 A deluxe edition of the album with seven new songs was released in December 2022.
 As part of the band's 2023 tour schedule, Halestorm led a sold-out show at Wembley Arena in the United Kingdom.

 In 2024, the band worked on their next album with Dave Cobb as producer.
-They released a new song with I Prevail ahead of their joint co-headlining summer tour, "Can U See Me in the Dark?".
+They released a new song with I Prevail ahead of their joint co-headlining summer tour, "Can U See Me In the Dark?".
 They also were invited to record a "reimagined" version of "Boot Scootin' Boogie" for Brooks and Dunn's Reboot II album.
-Later that year, Hale became the touring vocalist for Skid Row, following the departure of Erik Grönwall due to health issues.
+Later that year, Lzzy Hale became the touring vocalist for Skid Row, following the departure of Erik Grönwall due to health issues.

 Everest (2025–present)

 On April 14, 2025, the band announced their new single "Darkness Always Wins", which was released on April 22.
 Shortly after, on April 29, they announced that their new album to be titled Everest, and they announced a tour in North America and Europe.
 They supported Iron Maiden on the first part of their Run for your lives tour including dates in Dublin and at the London Stadium.
 On July 5, 2025, they performed as a supporting act on the Back to the Beginning concert, Lzzy being the only woman asked to play at Black Sabbath and Ozzy Osbourne's final performance.

 The band's sixth album, Everest, was released on August 8, 2025.

+The band was confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio.

+Musical style

+Halestorm's music has been categorized as post-grunge and heavy metal.
+The band's sound has been described as "aggressive yet hook-heavy" by AllMusic.